-Report on IUU Fishing, Bycatch and Shark Catch
+Report on IUU Fishing, Bycatch, and Shark Catch

-Reports to Congress on Improving International Fisheries Management
+Report to Congress on Improving International Fisheries Management

 In April 2018, an Addendum to the 2017 Biennial Report to Congress was issued:

-- Based on Mexico’s prosecution of individuals and fishing cooperatives associated with unauthorized fishing in the U.S. EEZ and adoption of additional actions to address these incursions, NOAA Fisheries has issued a positive certification decision to Mexico.
+- Based on Mexico’s prosecution of individuals and fishing cooperatives associated with unauthorized fishing in the U.S. EEZ and the adoption of additional actions to address these incursions, NOAA Fisheries has issued a positive certification decision to Mexico.

-The Shark/IUU Fishing Final Rule (2013) implements the international provisions of the Shark Conservation Act.
+The Shark/IUU Fishing Final Rule (2013) implemented the international provisions of the Shark Conservation Act.
 This regulation specifies procedures for identifying and certifying nations whose vessels target sharks on the high seas.
 It also amends the definition of IUU fishing to help ensure a comprehensive approach to addressing unsustainable fisheries activities of greatest concern to the United States.